ruomengd/ruomengd.github.io/_pages/about.md

 # 🔥 News
+- *Dec, 2024*: &nbsp;🎉🎉 One paper is accepted by SDM 2025.
-- *Sep, 2024*: &nbsp;🎉🎉 Our paper, "Regularizing Hidden States Enables Learning Generalizable Reward Model for LLMs", has been accepted by NeurIPS 2024! [[paper]](https://arxiv.org/pdf/2406.10216) [[code]](https://github.com/YangRui2015/Generalizable-Reward-Model)
+- *Sep, 2024*: &nbsp;🎉🎉 Our paper, "Regularizing Hidden States Enables Learning Generalizable Reward Model for LLMs", has been accepted by NeurIPS 2024. [[paper]](https://arxiv.org/pdf/2406.10216) [[code]](https://github.com/YangRui2015/Generalizable-Reward-Model)
-- *May, 2024*: &nbsp;🎉🎉 Our paper, "Everything of Thoughts: Defying the Law of Penrose Triangle for Thought Generation", has been accepted by ACL 2024 as a long paper finding! [[paper]](https://arxiv.org/pdf/2311.04254.pdf) [[code]](https://github.com/microsoft/Everything-of-Thoughts-XoT)
+- *May, 2024*: &nbsp;🎉🎉 Our paper, "Everything of Thoughts: Defying the Law of Penrose Triangle for Thought Generation", has been accepted by ACL 2024 as a long paper finding. [[paper]](https://arxiv.org/pdf/2311.04254.pdf) [[code]](https://github.com/microsoft/Everything-of-Thoughts-XoT)
 - *Apr, 2024*: &nbsp;🎉🎉 I am thrilled to announce that I will be joining Microsoft Redmond as a Research Intern this summer.
 I am excited for the journey ahead and can't wait to be in Seattle!